ajfisher/snowflakemaker/README.md

 (Gringer) per: http://www.thingiverse.com/thing:39685
 * Scad file used under CC-BY-SA

+## Dependencies

+* You will need NodeJS (any relatively recent version above 0.10 should work)
+* You will need openscad on your path.
+On OSX this means adding something like `/Users/user/Applications/OpenSCAD.app/Contents/MacOS/` to your $PATH variable.

+## Usage

 If you'd like to use this generator simply create a file which contains a json array of objects as: